Reward Your Kid’s Routine Dental Care at These 5 Kirkland Shops

 Find Expert Laser Dentistry at Cascadia Dental

-Our laser technology of choice is the DEKA CO2 laser.
-This innovative system gives our highly trained doctors astounding accuracy and versatility in your dental procedures.
+At Cascadia Dental Specialists in Bellevue, WA, we’re proud to offer an array of advanced dental laser treatments.
+Our technology of choice is the DEKA CO2 laser, which gives our highly trained doctors astounding accuracy and versatility in both cosmetic and restorative dental procedures.

 Contact us to ask about our laser treatment services, or book an appointment today.